Moderator: Mr. Scott Timmermann

 Moderators: Mrs. Melissa Kunkle and Mrs. Pam Zurliene

-All Mater Dei students are welcome to join the staff of The Knight at any time throughout the year.
+All Mater Dei students are welcome to join the staff of The Knight in September, when an organizational meeting is held for both “veteran” and new members.

-The mission statement of Mater Dei stresses the importance of a caring environment, respectful of individual differences.
-The Peer Assistants program seeks to ensure that the atmosphere at Mater Dei is always pleasant and non-threatening for all students, meaning that all students feel comfortable and welcome.
+The mission statement of Mater Dei stresses the importance of a caring environment that is also respectful of all students.
+Thus, the purpose of the Peer Helpers program is to ensure that all students feel welcome, confident, and capable.

 Moderator: Mrs. Maria Zurliene

-Student Ambassadors play a vital role in promoting Mater Dei to prospective students and their parents, current students and their parents, and alumni.
+Student Ambassadors play a vital role in promoting Mater Dei to prospective students and their families, current students and their families, and alumni.
 In their role as ambassadors, students share not only their knowledge of Mater Dei, but also their “spirit” for Mater Dei.

 The activities in which our Student Ambassadors participate include, but are not limited to, the following:

 In the spring, freshman, sophomore, and junior students apply to serve as Student Ambassadors for the following school year.
-Applicants must request references from two teachers, possess a “C” average, and display the “spirit” of Mater Dei.
-Selected students are then trained during the summer.
+Before serving at an event, students must attend meetings and training sessions, which are held during designated study hall periods.

-Student Council members are responsible for planning and executing homecoming activities, sponsoring basketball concessions, and working in conjunction with the Red Cross to host two annual blood drives.
-They also organize and contribute to various fund raising activities on a local and national level.
-Finally, Student Council provides financial support for various school projects, which include purchasing patio tables, benches, cafeteria improvements, sinks for the rest rooms, an outdoor nativity set and a stage curtain.
+Student Council members are responsible for planning and executing homecoming activities, sponsoring concessions at various academic and sporting events, and working in conjunction with the American Red Cross and the Mississippi Valley Regional Blood Center to host two annual blood drives.
+They also organize and contribute to various fundraising activities on a local and national level.
+Finally, Student Council provides financial support for various school projects, which have included purchasing patio tables, benches, cafeteria improvements, sinks for the restrooms, an outdoor nativity set, a stage curtain, water fountains, and paper recycle bins for classrooms.

 Director of Bands: Mr. Blake Korte

-The Marching Knights will perform their 2018 field show, "Why So Blue?," at the following competitions:
+The Marching Knights will perform their 2019 field show, "Amongst the Clouds," at the following competitions:

-Viking Invitational (Francis Howell High School): October 6
+Music in Motion (Francis Howell North High School): October 19

 In addition, the Marching Knights perform at half-time of home varsity football games.